You Bet Your Life: 1988: Richard Dawson

-1992–1993
+1992–1993: Bill Cosby

 Another version hosted by Bill Cosby aired from September 7, 1992, to June 4, 1993 (with repeats airing until September 3 of that year), in syndication.
 Carsey-Werner syndicated the series, the first show they distributed themselves.
 Cosby was joined on this show by a female announcer and sidekick, Robbi Chong, who was referred to as "Renfield".
 Organist Shirley Scott contributed the jazzy theme music, and the program was taped in Philadelphia at the studios of public television station WHYY-TV (the former taping site of Nickelodeon's Double Dare and Finders Keepers).

 Three couples competed, with each couple playing the game individually.
 After the couple was introduced, they spent time talking with Cosby.
 When the interview was done, the game began.
 Each couple was staked with $750 and were then asked three questions within a category presented at the start of the game.
 Before each question, the couple made a wager, which would be added to their winnings if they were correct or subtracted if they were incorrect.
 The secret word in this version, worth $500, was delivered by a stuffed toy black goose dressed in a sweatshirt from Temple University, Cosby's alma mater; if one couple said it, a new word would be chosen when the next couple was introduced.

-The couple with the most money (independent of any secret word bonuses) advanced to the bonus round, in which they were asked one last question in any given subject.
-A correct answer won a choice of three envelopes, which were all attached to the goose.
-Two of the envelopes displayed the goose's face and would double the couple's money, while the third awarded an additional $10,000.
+The couple with the most money (independent of any secret word bonuses) advanced to the bonus round, in which they were asked one last question in the same category they had previously played.
+A correct answer won a choice of three cards, which at different times were all attached to the goose or laid out on a table.
+Two of the cards displayed the goose's face and would double the couple's money, while the third awarded an additional $10,000.

 As the 1992/93 season progressed, many stations carrying the show either moved it to overnight time slots or dropped it entirely due to low ratings.